Friday the 13th Part 2: Box office

-The film was released theatrically on May 1, 1981, bringing in $6,429,784 its opening weekend.
-It played on 1,350 screens and would ultimately gross $21.7 million on a budget of $1.25 million; though a financial success, the sequel's 7,813,948 admissions only accounted for 53% of the original film's 14,778,662 tickets sold.
+Friday the 13th Part 2 earned $6,429,784 during its opening weekend in North America, out-grossing the first film's weekend box office total.
+It would ultimately gross $21.7 million on a budget of $1.25 million.
+Though a financial success, the sequel's 7,813,948 admissions only accounted for 53% of the original film's 14,778,662 tickets sold.
 It was the 35th highest-grossing film of 1981, facing strong competition from such high-profile horror releases as Omen III: The Final Conflict, The Evil Dead, The Howling, My Bloody Valentine, Happy Birthday to Me, Graduation Day, Halloween II, and The Burning.

 Critical response

 Contemporary

 Roger Ebert of the Chicago Sun-Times wrote that Friday the 13th Part 2 is "a cross between the Mad Slasher and Dead teenager genres; about two dozen movies a year feature a mad killer going berserk, and they're all about as bad as this one.
 Some have a little more plot, some have a little less.
 It doesn't matter."
 He finished his 1/2-star review of Part 2 by writing "this review will suffice for the Friday the 13th film of your choice."
-Helen Verongos of The Clarion-Ledger wrote: "Friday the 13th Part 2 obviously does not pretend to be any more than it is, a cheap—dimestore cheap—thriller aimed at the adolescent market...
+The New York Timess John Corry was also unimpressed by the film, noting: "Friday the 13th Part II will frighten you, at least for moments, although it will be a close-run thing whether it will be fright, nausea or simple distaste that gets to you first," adding that it "exists for no other purpose than to shock."
+Helen Verongos of The Clarion-Ledger similarly wrote: "Friday the 13th Part 2 obviously does not pretend to be any more than it is, a cheap—dimestore cheap—thriller aimed at the adolescent market...
 It is designed to be predictable enough to make the average fourth-grader feel sharp-witted."

 The Dayton Journal Heralds Terry Lawson deemed the film a "special effects freak show for an audience immune to violence," and "exploitative and gratuitous."
 Jacqi Tully of the Arizona Daily Star praised the film's special effects, noting Jason as "effectively disgusting sight," and ultimately summarizing: "Gross is a pretty good way to describe it.
 Scary, bloody and violent come to mind, too.
 Also very effective."
 Howard Pousner of The Atlanta Constitution was less laudatory, deeming the return of the Jason Voorhees character as a "ludicrous arrangement... before you know it, eight more people have been murdered in virtually every manner: a neck sliced by barbed wire, a skull smashed, a jugular macheteed sic, a heart speared, et al."